Chapter Forty Five IV

 Carlos’ other accounts are emptied, he’s dry as moon dust.

 This time Janah doesn’t wait for his call, she dials his direct cell number from one of her throwaway phones, “Your green card status is revoked, as are all of your men who aren’t already illegals.
 You are penniless, your credit cards will be declined.
-You will be expedited to Bogotá before the week is passed.
+You will be expedited to Bogotá before the week has passed.
 The sound I hear in the background is Immigration at your door.
 Your former Bogotá associates, many of whom have suffered at your hands, are welcoming your return.
 You have, at most, a week to live.”

 Carlos has no time to reply, Janah hears the crash of a door and, “Hands over your head!
 On your knees, now!”